intersystems-community/hackathon-kit/README.md

 # InterSystems IRIS Vector Search

 This year, we're adding a powerful [Vector Search capability to the InterSystems IRIS Data Platform](https://www.intersystems.com/news/iris-vector-search-support-ai-applications/), to help you innovate faster and build intelligent applications powered by Generative AI.
 At the center of the new capability is a new [`VECTOR` native datatype](https://docs.intersystems.com/iris20241/csp/docbook/DocBook.UI.Page.cls?KEY=RSQL_datatype#RSQL_datatype_vector) for IRIS SQL, along with [similarity functions](https://docs.intersystems.com/iris20241/csp/docbook/Doc.View.cls?KEY=GSQL_vecsearch) that leverage optimized chipset instructions (SIMD).

-## Demos

-In the demos folder, sql_demo.ipynb, langchain_demo.ipynb, llama_demo.ipynb are built on the community [sqlalchemy python package](https://pypi.org/project/sqlalchemy-iris/)

-sql_dbapi_demo.ipynb uses the [official dbapi package](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=BPYNAT_pyapi).

-The python .whl file is provided in the repo.
-It can also be downloaded [here](https://intersystems-community.github.io/iris-driver-distribution/).
+Basically, IRIS is a SQL database that's really fast, and now has vector search built in!

-## InterSystems IRIS Vector Search Quickstart
+## Quickstart

 1. Clone the repo
     ```Shell